runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 Crescent - avg 1/year, 6 year cycle: 0 2 0 1 1 1

 ### Northern Foothills Caravan
 Clockwise circit following the foothils of the dragonspine mountain range, from Teythmos to Dragonspire to Arcmuth, then south along river, meeting up with Great Plains tribe (every 3 yrs) and Center Inland tribe (Every 1.5 years).
+This cycle lines up with three orbits of the silvermoon, which is especially revered by this caravan.
 Travels west back to Tethmoys accross northern plains.
 The full trip takes three-quarters of a year; every year and a half (i.e. every other trip), travels w Center inland for the first month of this journy

 Bulk of polulation is Reindeer, plus some goat 'fae from Eastern Mountain tribe.